-Once the following documents have been submitted, your file will be complete and ready for an admission decision within approximately two weeks:
+Once the following documents have been submitted, your file will be complete and ready for an admission decision within two weeks.

 - Application with Essays